Your mission, our focus

 If you’re interested in learning more about opportunities for how we can work together, please click the button below.

-In these cases, we may also be able to use our technology to validate and enhance available repurposing assets – with the aim of starting a clinical trial within 6-12 months from project start.
+In these cases, we may also be able to use our technology to validate and enhance available redevelopment assets – with the aim of starting a clinical trial within 6-12 months from project start.

 This type of partnership is a particular focus of our current Rare Treatment Accelerator (RTA) programme.
 Click the button below to find out more.